 In The Devil's Advocate: "Well, on a scale of 1 to 10 — 10 being the most depraved act of sexual theatre known to man, 1 being your average Friday night run-through at the Lomaxes' household—I'd say, not to be immodest, Mary Ann and I got it on at about...SEVEN!"

-In The Film of the Book of The Crow, Tin-Tin taunts Eric Draven, whose girlfriend was raped by him and his friends.
+In The Film of the Book of The Crow, Tin-Tin taunts Eric Draven, whose girlfriend was raped by him and his friends, by telling him "I shanked her pink ass and she loved it!"
 He comes to regret these words.

 In Gladiator, Commodus tells Maximus that his wife "moaned like a whore" while Commodus's men raped her.
 Since Maximus had already spent nearly the entire movie in an Unstoppable Rage, ramping it up from there over a few last minute insults would have just been unnecessary.
 Doesn't mean Maximus didn't kill him when he got the chance, though.

 Highlander - Centuries after the Kurgan rapes Macleod's wife, the Kurgan taunts Macleod that this is the reason his wife never told him about it.